-I will understand and learn the key concepts that were taught in week 2 to 4 lectures.
+I will understand and learn the fundamental concepts taught in week 2 to 4 lectures.

 5. Make Use of Diagrams and Flowcharts

-When revising or preparing for an exam, visual aids can turn out to be really useful.
+When revising or preparing for an exam, visual aids can be beneficial.
 So first, try to make notes of everything you know about a particular topic and then when the exams are near, compress those notes to a one-page diagram.

 Having your thoughts recorded in this format will enable you to easily remember everything you need to know while giving the exam.

-Organising study sessions with your friends is one of the most crucial exam study tips for university students as it helps you get answers to all your questions and vice versa.
-However, you need to make sure that you do not waste time and stay focused on learning the importance of preparing for exams.
+Organizing study sessions with your friends is one of the most crucial exam study tips for university students, as it helps you get answers to all your questions and vice versa.
+However, you must ensure you save time and stay focused on learning the importance of preparing for exams.

-Studying with your friends or your fellow students is also a great way to challenge yourself and keep moving forward towards your goal.
+Studying with friends or fellow students is also a great way to challenge yourself and keep moving forward towards your goal.

-Parents and your siblings do not always have to be irritating and annoying, especially around your exam time.
-To stop them from distracting you, use them to your advantage and start describing the answers that you have prepared to them.
+Parents and siblings do not always have to be irritating, especially around your exam time.
+To stop them from distracting you, use them to your advantage and start describing the answers that you have prepared for them.
 This will help you to retain things and know the areas where you are lacking and need more work.

-Your learning style will help you to know what are the best ways to prepare for an examination.
+Your learning style will help you know the best ways to prepare for an examination.
 For instance, if you are an auditory learner, you may benefit from recording your notes and then listening to them later, or you can even listen to lecture recordings.

 9. Take Regular Intervals

-While it may seem that studying for more hours may result in more productivity, it's actually the opposite, and it might just wholly drain you out, leaving you with no energy to study and retain knowledge.
-So it’s essential to take regular breaks for longer retention of information and to freshen up your mind.
+While studying for more hours may result in more productivity, it's the opposite, and it might just wholly drain you out, leaving you with no energy to study and retain knowledge.
+So it's essential to take regular breaks for longer retention of information and to freshen up your mind.

-Always keep in mind that everyone is different, so what works for you might not work for others.
+Everyone is different, so what works for you might not work for others.
 When building a study routine, consider taking intervals when it works best for you.
-For instance, if you study better at night, take your break early.
-And if you are more productive in the morning, start studying first before taking a break during lunchtime.
+For instance, take your break early if you study better at night.
+And if you are more productive in the morning, start studying before taking a break during lunchtime.

 10. Do Not Cram

-Staying up all night and cramming will only make you more anxious and stressed out.
-So instead of trying to cover everything in your curriculum the day before the exam, it’s better just to review what you have already studied and sleep early.
+Staying up all night and cramming will make you more anxious and stressed.
+So instead of covering everything in your curriculum the day before the exam, reviewing what you have already studied and sleeping early is better.

 This will keep you refreshed on the day of your exam.
-The key exam preparation you should be doing the night before your exam includes the following:
+The critical exam preparation you should be doing the night before your exam includes the following: